pulumi/pulumi-hugo/themes/default/content/templates/serverless-application/_index.md

 **On [Google Cloud Platform](/gcp),** you can build serverless applications using services like Google Cloud Functions.

-### Building and deploying serverless applications on AWS, Azure, and Google Cloud
+### Building and deploying serverless infrastructure on AWS, Azure, and Google Cloud

 [Infrastructure as code](/what-is/what-is-infrastructure-as-code) is an efficient and repeatable way of building a serverless application with programming languages and deploying the website to your preferred cloud.